OscarOnukwugha/Bank-Fraud-Management-System/README.md

 # Conclusion:

-This project highlights how data-driven automation can improve fraud detection in the banking sector.
-By embedding intelligence directly within the database, banks can reduce oversight, increase efficiency, and enhance trust in their financial systems.
+This project demonstrates how data-driven automation can significantly improve fraud detection in the banking sector.
+By embedding intelligence directly within the database layer, financial institutions can:
+- Reduce operational oversight and human error
+- Increase detection efficiency from hours to milliseconds
+- Enhance customer trust through proactive security measures
+- Ensure regulatory compliance with comprehensive audit trails

+The system provides a scalable foundation that can be extended with machine learning, advanced analytics, and integration with enterprise fraud management platforms.